Landing Page Relevance: Can You Optimize for Quality Score?

 Landing Page Relevance and Quality Score

 Unlike some aspects of the mysterious Quality Score “secret sauce,” we know that Google takes landing page relevance into account when calculating Quality Score.
-Well, technically, Google considers the overall “landing page experience,” but relevance plays a big role.
+Well, technically, Google considers a number of landing page quality score factors, but relevance plays a big role.

 Let’s look at an example to illustrate what this means, using the search term “fishing equipment”: